 If you are accustomed to eating foods that are salted, sweetened and/or highly processed, your taste buds may recoil.
-It takes time to adjust your taste buds to a new flavour; up to 3 months, in some cases.
+It takes time to adjust your taste buds to a new flavour - up to three months in some cases.
 In this study:

 "Reduced dietary intake of simple sugars alters perceived sweet taste intensity, but not perceived pleasantness."

 Bear in mind that flavours can change when paired with certain foods.
 Anyone who has had orange juice after brushing their teeth will remember that icky taste.
 Check out: How to hack your taste buds.